Jirón Quilca

 Jirón Quilca is a major street in the Damero de Pizarro, located in the historic centre of Lima, Peru.
 The street starts at its intersection with the Jirón de la Unión and continues until it reaches Alfonso Ugarte Avenue.

 History

-The road that today constitutes the street was laid by Francisco Pizarro when he founded the city of Lima on January 18, 1535.
+This street is part of the city of Lima, founded by Francisco Pizarro on January 18, 1535.
+The street followed the path of an old section of the Inca road system, or Qhapaq Ñan.
+At first, it had only three blocks.

 In 1862, when a new urban nomenclature was adopted, the road was named jirón Quilca, after the district in Camaná Province, Arequipa.
 Prior to this renaming, each block (cuadra) had a unique name: